Guidelines for teaching

 - Anthologies -a literary or dramatic anthology can be copied if the book is not more than 15 pages.
 If it is more than 15, you can use a reasonable portion (ie 1 chapter or 10%)

-- There are no limits on graphics or images, though they must include the Copyright warning notice either at the same time or before the image is displayed.
+- There are no limits on graphics or images, though good practice is to attribute their source including the licence relied upon.
 If the image is from a print source the image must not be available to purchase separately at an ordinary commercial price and in a reasonable time.

 - Content can be copied from the internet if the content is not available commercially at an ordinary commercial price and in a reasonable time although best practice is to link to the content.